PGT-A

-Pre-implantation genetic testing for aneuploidy (PGT-A), previously known as PGS testing, is a genetic screening test performed on embryos produced during an IVF treatment cycle.
-PGT-A gives information about your embryo's genetic health to help us select healthy embryos for transfer to improve your chance of achieving a successful pregnancy.
+Pre-implantation genetic testing for aneuploidy (PGT-A) is a genetic screening test that gives information about your embryo's genetic health to help us select the embryos with the most potential for transfer to improve your chance of achieving a successful pregnancy.

 Main benefits

-• PGT-A testing can help identify the embryo with the best chance of developing into a baby.
-PGT-A testing can’t change the number of viable embryos available for transfer but, by transferring only those that have the usual number of chromosomes, the time taken to establish a pregnancy can be shorter and the misery of failed cycles and risks of miscarriage can be reduced.
+PGT-A testing can help identify the embryos with the most potential to result in a successful pregnancy.
+PGT-A testing can’t change the number of viable embryos available for transfer but, by transferring only those that have the correct number of chromosomes, the time taken to establish a pregnancy can be shorter and the distress of failed IVF treatment and risks of miscarriage can be reduced.

-CARE’s own data shows that by performing PGT-A and transferring euploid embryos clinical pregnancy rates (CPR) are increased.
-In the year to 30 September 2019 CPR per embryo transferred across patients of all ages following PGT-A was 49% [1] compared with 38% [2] in non PGT-A cycles
+Care’s own data shows that by performing PGT-A and transferring euploid embryos clinical pregnancy rates (CPR) are increased.
+In the year to 31 July 2023 Clinical Pregnancy Rate per embryo transferred across patients of all ages following PGT-A was 55%(1), compared with 36%(2) in non PGT-A cycles.

-• [1] Based on 573 single per euploid embryo transferred resulting in 281 pregnancies with a foetal heartbeat.
+(1) Based on 919 euploid embryos transferred resulting in 501 pregnancies with a fetal heartbeat.

 Following fertilisation, an embryo divides into 2 cells, then four, eight, sixteen and so on, until 5 or 6 days after fertilisation there are over 100 cells.
 At this stage the embryo is known as a blastocyst and it has an outer layer of cells called the trophoblast which surround the outside of the embryo.
 These are the cells that develop into the placenta.
 There is also a ball of cells inside the trophoblast called the inner cell mass and it is these cells that develop into the foetus and then baby.
 In PGT-A, approximately 5 cells are removed from the outer layer of the blastocyst.
 This procedure, called a biopsy, is performed by a highly skilled senior embryologist.
 Biopsied embryos are then cryopreserved (frozen) and the biopsied cells are sent to a specialist laboratory for PGT-A analysis.